quentin-st/Simple-Backup-Script/README.md

 for the content you're trying to save, don't hesitate to create a pull request.

 A plugin is quite simple: all it does is to run commands to create the single file, and returns its complete file path.
+It also contains a `clean` function to delete temporary files created during its execution.

 ### Transfer
 Once we created the backup file, let's transfer it.
 See configuration below for more information.